eizent/sparql_queries/guide.md

 The key to SPARQL queries is understanding the semantic triple format, which will be familiar if you have prior knowledge of SQL.
 SPARQL views Wikidata (and all RDF databases) through being composed in this triple structure.
 A triple is a sequence of three entities (things) that creates a statement about semantic data.
 Some examples of this triple structure would be:

-**Joan Baez** (subject) *has works in the collection* (predicate) **Bryn Mawr College Special Collections** (object) **Vincent Van Gogh** (subject) *painted* (predicate) **Sunflowers** (object)
+**Joan Baez** (subject) *has works in the collection* (predicate) **Bryn Mawr College Special Collections** (object)

+**Vincent Van Gogh** (subject) *painted* (predicate) **Sunflowers** (object)

+!{image of the basic triple structure](sparql_github_imgs/Basic_RDF_graph.svg.png)

-Before you create you SPARQL query, think of what you want to search forusing a sentence in this triple structure!
+Before you create you SPARQL query, it can be helpful to first think of the phrase using this triple structure!

 ### Select
 The SELECT clause defines the result set to be returned.
 Typically, you can select an ?item, but multiple things can be selected in one query, like an ?itemLabel or a picture (?pic).